awslabs/duvet/design/lcov-parser/decisions.md

 **Chosen: Option B.** Corpora live in `duvet/tests/lcov-corpora/` with their generation recipes; `SF:` values are opaque map keys to the parser, so the `/tmp` paths in pinned files are harmless.

+---

+## Decision 8: Line keys are u64 end-to-end {#decision-8}

+**Context:** The original coverage tables (`FileCoverage`, introduced with the JaCoCo parser) keyed lines as `u32` — an unrecorded artifact of the JaCoCo source (Java class files store line numbers as u16, so u32 was "obviously enough" and nobody wrote it down).
+The verified coverage core (`CoverageReport`, scopes, annotation execution) keys lines as `u64`.
+The LCOV parser initially inherited the `u32`, which forced a `u32 → u64 → u32 → u64` round-trip across the pipeline with a panicking `try_from` in the glue, justified by a two-hop argument.

+### Option A: Keep `u32` tables; narrow at the glue

+- Pro: Smaller keys; no change to the pre-existing shared type.
+- Con: A runtime `expect` in the trusted glue whose safety argument spans two modules; every future parser must re-derive it.

+### Option B: Key lines as `u64` everywhere

+- Pro: Deletes the panic point and every narrowing conversion; the parser output domain equals the verified core's domain, so conversions are identity or `collect()`.
+One less trusted assertion.
+- Con: The JaCoCo `nr` parse now accepts values (≥ 2^32) that JaCoCo can never emit — dead leniency, harmless because nothing downstream narrows.

+**Chosen: Option B.** Bugs migrate to the glue; the type change makes the glue smaller.
+Normative in [spec.md §3](spec.md#da-record-syntax) (`<line>` bounded by u64).